robertgallup/arduino-QuadLFO/README.md

 ArduinoQuadLFO uses PWM, interrupts and simple low-pass filters on output pins to create four simultaneous waveforms from an Arduino.

-ArduinoQuadLFO assumes that you have certain hardware hooked up to Arduio pins:
+ArduinoQuadLFO assumes that you have certain hardware hooked up to Arduio pins (see pin map in source code):

 1. One PWM pin for output connected to a simple lowpass filter (see below)
 2. One potentiometer to affect frequency